jmvanel/semantic_forms/scala/forms_play/README.md

 The server must not be started, because Jena TDB does not allow access to the database on disk from 2 different processes.

-- Preloading common vocabularies, and preloading some pre-defined form specifications ( currently FOAF ) : in activator shell type:
+- Preloading common vocabularies, and preloading some pre-defined form specifications ( currently FOAF ) : in activator (or sbt) shell, type:
 ```
     runMain deductions.runtime.sparql_cache.PopulateRDFCache
     // or, just some forms specs: